Green Papaya Salad Recipe (Som Tum Malakor)

 Notes:

-Thai recipes calling for lemons if written in Thailand are calling for limes.
-Lemons are not available in Thailand unless imported, therefore not commonly used.
+Thai recipes calling for lemons, if written in Thailand, are actually calling for limes.
+Lemons are generally not available in Thailand unless imported and therefore not commonly used.

 *If green papaya is not available substitute a combination of shredded hothouse cucumbers (about 2 cups, seedless), carrots (about 1/2 cup) and daikon radish (about 1/2 cup).